Overview

 Download Plugin (.zip)

-GTM Container Template - WordPress / WooCommerce
+GTM Container - WordPress / WooCommerce

 Facebook Pixel GA4 Events PixelFly CAPI

-Download GTM Container (.json)
+Download Web Container (.json)

-GTM Container Template - Laravel / Custom Sites
+GTM Container - Laravel / Custom Sites

 Facebook Pixel GA4 Events PixelFly CAPI